microsoft/knowledge-extraction-recipes-forms/Project_Preparation/README.md

 ### Pre-Processing

-During this step experiments are conducted on the data in attempts to normalise it, denoise it for improved accuracy and inform techniques on how the data can be segmented.
+During this optional step experiments are conducted on the data if required to normalise it, de-noise it for improved accuracy and inform techniques on how the data can be segmented.

 **Key Outcomes**: